Spouses of service members are eligible for TRICARE. This includes:

 Spouse and Family Health Care Options

-Depending on where you live and your military status, your spouse's options will vary.
+Your spouse’s TRICARE plan depends on where you live and your military status.

-Active duty spouses may also qualify to enroll in one of these Prime options with their active duty sponsors:
+Active duty spouses may also be able to enroll in one of these Prime plans with their active duty sponsors:

 TRICARE provides a robust pharmacy benefit.